IntersectMBO/cardano-db-sync/doc/configuration.md

 Warning: This will irreversibly delete data from existing snapshots.

-Here are the exact queries db-sync with this falg will run after restoring a snapshot:
+Here are the exact queries db-sync with this flag will run after restoring a snapshot:

 ```sql
 update redeemer set fee = null;